yiyinglovecoding/ai-on-gke-images/README.md

 # ai-on-gke-images
-Storing all the images used in GoogleCloudPlatform/ai-on-gke
+Storing all the docker images used in [GoogleCloudPlatform/ai-on-gke](https://github.com/GoogleCloudPlatform/ai-on-gke)